cwgaldino/brixs/README.rst

 ##########################################################

 Currently, the recommended method for using BRIXS is:
+..

-1)Install it via the whl file:
+1) Install it via the whl file:

    Go to Releases and select `v22-08-2025`